Mark Fountain

-Fountain lived in Arkansas for six years whilst being coached by the University of Arkansas coach John McDonnell.
+In 2008, Fountain was living in Fayetteville, Arkansas whilst being coached by the University of Arkansas coach John McDonnell.

 In 2009, Fountain moved back to Australia to be coached by Bruce Scriven and former Olympic Champion Steve Ovett.

 After a troublesome two years battling Achilles injuries, Fountain underwent an operation to alleviate his problems and get him on track once again.

 Fountain is the General Manager of Supaworld, an indoor family entertainment centre which has four locations Australia wide.
 He has worked there since 2014.